Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Conclusion

 \section{Conclusion}

-This paper introduces near-optimal robust bilevel optimization, a specific formulation of bilevel optimization where the upper level is protected from potential deviations of the lower level from optimality.
-From a robust optimization perspective, the tolerance $\delta$ of the lower level on its objective value can be interpreted as an uncertainty budget with the same dimension as the lower-level objective value.
-The near-optimal robust formulation is a generalization of the constraint-based pessimistic bilevel problem, and more specifically of the dependent case where the upper- and lower-level constraints depend on both upper- and lower-level variables.
-The model offers a complement to bilevel optimization by relaxing the assumption that the lower level is solved to exact optimality. \\
+In this work, we introduce near-optimal robust bilevel optimization, a specific formulation of the bilevel optimization problem does not make an explicit optimistic/pessimistic assumption about the reaction of the lower level, but instead seeks an optimal decision at the upper level that is robust in the sense that it remains feasible even if the lower level deviates from its own optimality within a prescribed near-optimal set for the lower level.
+Near-optimality robustness challenges the assumption that the lower-level problem is solved to optimality, resulting in a generalized, more conservative formulation including the optimistic and pessimistic bilevel problems as special cases.
+We formulate NRB in the dependent case, i.e.\ where the upper- and lower-level constraints depend on both upper- and lower-level variables, thus offering a framework applicable to many bilevel problems of practical interest. \\

-A closed-form, single-level expression of NORBiP is developed for convex lower-level problems, relying on the lower-level KKT conditions and dual adversarial certificates to guarantee near-optimality robustness.
-In the linear case, characterization of optimal solutions of the primal and dual adversarial solutions are leveraged to derive an extended formulation that can be represented as a MILP with disjunctive constraints.\\